smithy-lang/smithy/docs/source/spec/core.rst

         issues when parsing a Smithy model in various languages.
     * - string
       - string
-      - The provided value SHOULD be compatible with the ``format`` of the string shape if present; however, this is not validated by Smithy.
+      - The provided value SHOULD be compatible with the ``mediaType`` of the string shape if present; however, this is not validated by Smithy.
     * - timestamp
       - number | string